KARKI2004/Visualizer/README.md

 Visualizer is a Python-based data analysis tool that demonstrates:
 - CSV and pickle analysis with interactive visualization
 - Probability tables, vector operations, and correlation analysis
-- Missing-value handling, exports, and logging
+- Missing-value handling, downloads, and logging

 Technologies used: **Pandas**, **Matplotlib**, **Seaborn**, **NumPy**, **Streamlit**